gphilipp/data-streaming-platform-pipeline/README.md

 If we wanted to, we could install Terraform locally and run the Terraform code from there, but that's exactly what we want to avoid when doing GitOps.
 Instead, we want a visible, repeatable, audited mechanism to deploy our data streaming platform.
 It's time for automation!

-1. Create a `.github/workflows` directory in your repository.
+First, create a `.github/workflows` directory in your repository.
     ```shell
-    mkdir -p .github/workflows
+    mkdir -p .github/workflows && cd .github/workflows
     ```
-2. In the `.github/workflows` directory, we're going to create 3 files: ci.yml, cd.yml and promote.yaml
+In the `.github/workflows` directory, we're going to create 3 files: `ci.yml`, `cd.yml` and `promote.yaml`

-Here's all the files you need to create:

-`ci.yml`
+The `ci.yml` will be run when you open or update a pull request.
+It runs a lint job and prints the terraform plan in a PR comment:

 ```yaml
 name: CI